-I have been mainly researching in the field ‘geography of energy’, but my interests link my specification to other scientific disciplines such as sustainability, environmental sciences, and landscape geography, and I am able to perform and synthesise various geographical fields.
+My research has mainly been focusing on the energetic aspects of geography, but my interests link my specialisation to other scientific disciplines such as sustainability, environmental sciences, and landscape geography, and I am able to perform and synthesise various geographical fields.

 Besides having published a number of articles and books, I am the founder and series editor of Frugeo’s journals called Geographical Locality Studies and Double Green Lines.